Mount Kilimanjaro Destination Guide

 Day 1 of Trek: Machame Gate (6,000ft) to Machame Camp (9,950 ft)

-Begin your journey through beautiful rainforest on well-maintained trails.
+Begin your journey through the beautiful rainforest on well-maintained trails.
 Look out for black and white colobus monkeys and exotic birds.
 The day ends at Machame Camp.

 Distance: 7 mi | Hiking Time: 5-7 hours | Habitat: Rainforest